-Except for cash and cash equivalents and assets and liabilities related to our pension plan, as of June 30, 2019 and June 30, 2018, we did not have any financial assets or liabilities classified as Level 1.
+Except for cash and cash equivalents and assets and liabilities related to our pension plan, as of June 30, 2020 and June 30, 2019, we did not have any financial assets or liabilities classified as Level 1.
 We classify derivative forward exchange contracts as Level 2 assets and liabilities.
-The fair value of our forward exchange contracts as of June 30, 2019 included a net asset of \$2.3 million.
-The fair value as of June 30, 2018 was a net asset of \$55,000 and a net liability of \$55,000, with no right of offset.
+The fair value of our forward exchange contracts as of June 30, 2020 included a net asset of \$254,000.
+The fair value as of June 30, 2019 was a net asset of \$2.3 million.
 The fair values were determined based on obtaining pricing from our bank and corroborating those values with a third party bank.
-As of June 30, 2019 and June 30, 2018, we did not have any financial assets or liabilities classified as Level 3.
-We did not transfer any assets or liabilities between any levels during fiscal 2019.
+We classify our outstanding line of credit balance as a Level 2 liability, as the fair value is based on inputs that can be derived from information available in publicly quoted markets.
+As of June 30, 2020 and June 30, 2019, we did not have any financial assets or liabilities classified as Level 3.
+We did not transfer any assets or liabilities between any levels during fiscal 2020.